 Instead of expelling the blackheads yourself, schedule an appointment for a facial with a dermatologist or licensed esthetician, who can safely and effectively perform the extractions.

-And that’s exactly what you don’t want, because too much oil can clog pores.
-Twice a week apply a scrub, such as Clarifying Scrub to slough off rough, dead skin.
+And that’s exactly what you don’t want because too much oil can clog pores.
+Twice a week apply a scrub to slough off rough, dead skin.

 Although they won’t technically remove blackheads, clarifying masks will keep them from becoming larger or more noticeable, especially if used weekly.

-Try Clarifying Clay Masque, which features an exfoliating ingredients like Willow bark as well as kaolin clay, it clears pores of excess sebum and keeps their size to a minimum.
+Try Clarifying Clay Masque, which features an exfoliating ingredient like Willow bark as well as kaolin clay, it clears pores of excess sebum and keeps their size to a minimum.

 Hydrate.
 Hydrate and nourish with Clarifying Light Moisturizer featuring Sulfur, Burdock, Tea Tree and Willow Bark to keep skin clear and healthy